hai-h-nguyen/grasping-in-point-clouds/README.md

 # GraspingInPointCloud
 Details on implementing a robot manipulator to grasp objects using point cloud data.
+Read the report for more details.

 ## Hardware
 - Aubo-i5 robot